Our Clinical Trial

 A Randomized Study Evaluating the Efficacy and SafTey of a Once Nightly Formulation of Sodium Oxybate

 Flamel’s extended release oral suspension of sodium oxybate (FT218) has not yet been approved for use by the FDA.
 Before it can be marketed, Flamel must complete a clinical trial to establish how safe and effective this new formulation is.
 Flamel has received approval from the FDA, Health Canada and regulatory bodies in certain European countries to conduct this clinical trial.
-It is currently recruiting patients in Canada, USA, UK, Germany, France, Czech Republic and Finland.
+It is currently recruiting patients in Canada, USA, UK, Germany, France, Czech Republic and Finland, Denmark, the Netherlands and Switzerland.

 The investigational drug (FT218) is a controlled release oral suspension of sodium oxybate and only has to be taken once nightly.
 Because it is an investigational drug that has not yet been approved by the FDA, the study must be done according to best practice guidance from the FDA.
 This means that the investigational drug (FT218) will be compared to placebo.
 A placebo controlled trial design provides the highest level of evidence on the efficacy and safety of a drug in development.
 A placebo is a treatment that does not contain any active substance.
 By comparing people’s responses to placebo and FT218, Flamel is better able to test and understand what benefits FT218 may have in reducing symptoms of narcolepsy.